AugurProject/augur-walkthrough/escapeHatch.md

 Pull the escape hatch.

-- [x] The escape hatch modal should come up, with a message saying you have funds to withdraw.
+- [x] The escape hatch modal should come up, with a message saying you have **no** funds to withdraw.
-- [x] The withdraw funds button should bring up a Review screen.
-- [ ] [ch10636](https://app.clubhouse.io/augur/story/10636/withdrawing-funds-from-escape-hatch-after-trading-doesn-t-transfer-correct-amounts) The amount of funds available to withdraw should be correct.
-- [x] The tx(s) to withdraw should succeed.
-- [ ] [ch10628](https://app.clubhouse.io/augur/story/10628/after-withdrawing-funds-review-screen-continues-to-be-shown) After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
-- [ ] [ch10636](https://app.clubhouse.io/augur/story/10636/withdrawing-funds-from-escape-hatch-after-trading-doesn-t-transfer-correct-amounts) Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).

 ### Trading - Position